eemilmitikka/blogdown2.1/content/home/experience.md

         Intern at the Russian and Eastern European Master's School (ExpREES).
 Responsibilities included:

         * Study administration and practical functions of the Russian and Eastern European Master's School (ExpREES)
-        * Organizing Orilampi Summer School for undergraduate ExpREES students
+        * Organizing work of the Orilampi Summer School for undergraduate ExpREES students

   - title: Intern
     company: Finland-Russia Society